Hello there! Thanks for visiting us.

-We also have a range of meetings & events going on throughout the week too.
-We’ve got meetings specifically for children, men, and women, so we’ve got something for everyone to get involved in.
+We also have a range of meetings & events going on throughout the week too, with something for everyone to get involved in.

 On term-time Tuesdays from 6.15pm there is Kidz Klub for primary school age children – it’s a mixture of crafts, stories and games.
 Then at 7.45pm there is an older group “Roots” that meets at The Vine Cafe.

 The Vine Cafe is our cafe that is open from 8am-3pm Monday-Friday, and from 9am-1pm on Saturday.
 Please visit us if you can.

 There are also groups that meet midweek for those who want to think more about the Christian faith.